DrHacknik/3DNUS/README.md

 **This application is only for Windows based Computers.
 This is not designed for use on the 3DS.**

+*Quoted from GBAtemp:*
+`New
+For anyone who is unaware:

+Nintendo has recently been able to patch the way 3DS' grab titles from the CDN and otherwise.
+This takes effect for firmwares 11.8+.

+Soon, Nintendo may pull the plug for downloading content from the CDN's that are NOT a 3DS.
+Meaning, 3DNUS will most likely become useless and obsolete.

+If you need to download any firmwares or titles; please grab the latest release and download what you need immediately!`

 ## Features:

 * Download NUS content and pack it as a .cia